jaykhandkar/pci-host-bridges/pci-host-bridges.md

  are allocated to which host bridge.

  The first restriction applies only when both host bridges implement their PCI Configuration Address/Data or the base address of their enhanced configuration mechanism at the same address.
-But I haven't come accross a system yet that actually implements them at different addresses yet.
+But I haven't come accross a system yet that actually implements them at different addresses.
  Initialising the system properly while keeping these restrictions in mind is the job of the firmware (at least on x86).
 I was curious about how exactly this is done and wanted to see it in action with an actual system.
 I didn't get too far with modern PCIe systems.
 You might find a register here and there that is relevant in the datasheets that Intel provides for its high end Xeon processors that are used in multi socket systems, but they will leave you with more questions than before.
 I also found a paper discussing address decoding on Xeon CPUs, but it focused more on DRAM and not PCIe.
+The thing is, address decoding on modern server level systems is very complex.
+In old PCI based Pentium systems, all processors interfaced with the memory controller on the chipset through a common front side bus.
+Today, you have memory controllers integrated into the processor package, requiring other solutions based on more complex topologies such as rings and meshes, such as Intel's QPI (Quick Path Interconnect) and UPI (Ultra Path Interconnect).
+ To make things even more complex, each processor package also has a PCIe root complex and a separate logical PCI bus for configuration purposes.
+The result is that decoding information from whatever little documentation Intel provides for these systems is next to impossible.

- By contrast, I found a relatively thorough description in the datasheet for Intel's old (as old as 1996) 450 KX/GX "PCIset" chipset.
-This chipset supports upto four Pentium Pro processors, two PCI host bridges (the GX variant) and two memory controllers:
+ By contrast, it is quite simple to understand old multi socket PCI based Pentium systems.
+I found a relatively thorough description of the exact aspects discussed above in the datasheet for Intel's old (as old as 1996) 450 KX/GX "PCIset" chipset.
+This chipset supports upto four Pentium Pro processors, two
+ PCI host bridges (the GX variant) and two memory controllers:

  ![pciset](https://user-images.githubusercontent.com/23404671/194386857-78baec3d-e721-4a73-a5e7-56ac910ed96b.png)